DrVicki/javascript-exception-handling/README.md

 ## Overview

-In this tutorial, you will learn how to use the JavaScript try...catch statement to handle exceptions.
+In this tutorial, you will learn how to handle exceptions.

 ## Introduction to JavaScript ```try…catch``` statement